-Two specialty fields are a narrow glimpse but a revealing one.
-Lack of time is an issue for practitioners throughout the life and clinical sciences, and whether it’s a doctor or researcher a clear priority for them is engaging content they can interact with on their own terms.
+Two specialty fields are a narrow glimpse, but a revealing one.
+Lack of time is an issue for practitioners throughout the life and clinical sciences, and whether a doctor or a researcher, a clear priority is engaging content that they can interact with on their own terms.

 The benefits of digital vs. in-person marketing